-means the development of the Site by way of a hybrid application seeking detailed planning permission for a 5,034 sq.m of commercial office space (Use Class B1), 502 sq.m day nursery (Use Class D1), 1,742 sq.m supermarket food retail unit (Class A1), a 204 sq.m coffee shop retail unit and drive-thru (Use Classes A1 and A3), with associated parking, landscaping and infrastructure works and outline planning permission sought for the erection of 8,034 sq.m of commercial office space (Use Class B1), together with associated car parking, landscaping and infrastructure works, with all matters reserved (except access) as more particularly described in the Planning Application or as may be amended as part of the Planning Appeal;
+means the development of the Site by way of a hybrid application seeking detailed planning permission for 5,914 sq.m of commercial office space (Use Class B1), 502 sq.m day nursery (Use Class D1), 1,742 sq.m food retail unit (Use Class A1), with associate parking, landscaping and infrastructure works.
+Outline planning permission sought for the erection of 8,034 sq.m of commercial office space (Use Class B1), together with parking, landscaping and associated car infrastructure works, with all matters reserved except access (resubmission). as more particularly described in the Planning Application or as may be amended as part of the Planning Appeal;